sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria and as referenced by {{RFC4949}.

+Target Endpoint Address:

+: An address that is layer specific and which follows layer specific address schemes.

+: Each interface of a specific layer can be associated with one or more addresses appropriate for that layer.
+There is no guarantee that an address is globally unique.
+In general, there is a scope to an address in which it is intended to be unique.

+: Examples include: physical Ethernet port with a MAC address, layer 2 VLAN interface with a MAC address, layer 3 interface with multiple IPv6 addresses, layer 3 tunnel ingress or egress with an IPv4 address.

 Target Endpoint Characterization: